 A survey of representative animal groups from Protozoa through the Chordata.
 Includes anatomy, morphology, systematics, life histories, behavior, and ecology.
 Labs include field surveys and experiments at the Merry Lea Environmental Learning Center.

 A general study of insect structure, development, classification, societal importance, behavior, and ecology.
 Laboratory sessions particularly directed at identification of insects, culturing of insect species, and experimental use of insects.
 A May Term course taught entirely off-campus at the Merry Lea Field Station.

 Pollinators in Peril (Natural World Perspective)

 What is causing a rapid decline in global pollinator populations?
 The answer is of immediate concern because many human crops are pollinated by bee, butterfly, bird, or bat species.
-Recent bee declines will be used as a model to understand forces impacting all pollinators.
-Labs involve hands-on beekeeping and field experimentation.
+Recent honey bee declines will be used as a model to understand forces impacting all pollinators.
+Labs involve hands-on beekeeping and experimentation in the restored prairies on campus.
 A Natural World Perspectives course in Goshen Core.